Atli-A/atlisp/README.md

 # Atlisp
-atlisp is a minimal lisp that I created in my free time
+Atlisp is a minimal lisp that I created in my free time

-The name is portmanteua of atli and lisp
+The name is a portmanteau of atli and lisp.

 ## Build
+Requires go 1.18 or above.

-After cloning the repo you can run.
+After cloning the repo you can run:
 ```bash
 go build
 ```